-The number and types of entities represented in the application (attached as Appendix A) reflect the degree to which the activity already has and will continue to promote cooperation and collaboration among traditional consumptive water interests and/or non-consumptive interests, and reflect the degree to which the water activity is effective in addressing the intra-basin needs and issues that exist from the Gold King mine spill among the following: La Plata and San Juan Counties, the municipalities of Silverton and Durango, the Southern Ute Indian tribe, multi-county agencies such as San Juan Basin Health, numerous state agencies such as the Colorado Division of Parks and Wildlife, Department of Public Health and Environment, Division of Reclamation, Mining and Safety, and the Division of Homeland Security and Emergency Management, federal partners such as the U.S. Forest Service, the Animas La Plata Operation, Maintenance and Replacement Association, and many local organizations, non-profits and Animas River-related businesses, such as the Animas River Stakeholder Group, the Animas Watershed Partnership, Five Rivers Trout Unlimited, San Juan Clean Water Coalition, 4 Corners Riversports, and Mild to Wild rafting company.
+The number and types of entities represented in the Forum (attached as Appendix C) reflect the degree to which the activity already has and will continue to promote cooperation and collaboration among traditional consumptive water interests and/or non-consumptive interests, and reflect the degree to which the water activity is effective in addressing the intra-basin needs and issues that rose to new focus following the Gold King mine spill.
+While efforts to address water quality have been ongoing, the recent designation of the Bonita Peak Mining District and the heightened awareness following the accident have ignited collaboration among the following: La Plata and San Juan Counties, the municipalities of Silverton and Durango, the Southern Ute Indian tribe, multi-county agencies such as San Juan Basin Health, numerous state agencies such as the Colorado Division of Parks and Wildlife, Department of Public Health and Environment, Division of Reclamation, Mining and Safety, and the Division of Homeland Security and Emergency Management, federal partners such as the U.S. Forest Service, the Animas La Plata Operation, Maintenance and Replacement Association, and many local organizations, non-profits and Animas River-related businesses, such as the Animas River Stakeholder Group, the Animas Watershed Partnership, Five Rivers Trout Unlimited, San Juan Clean Water Coalition, 4 Corners Riversports, and Mild to Wild rafting company (see Appendix C).